Vincent D'Onofrio

-Vincent Philip D'Onofrio (/dəˈnɒfrioʊ/) is an American actor and filmmaker.
+Vincent Philip D'Onofrio (/dəˈnɒfrioʊ/; born June 30, 1959) is an American actor and filmmaker.
 He is known for his supporting and leading roles in both film and television.
 He has been nominated for a Primetime Emmy Award.

 His roles include Private Leonard "Gomer Pyle" Lawrence in Full Metal Jacket (1987), Robert E. Howard in The Whole Wide World (1996), Edgar the Bug in Men in Black (1997) and Men in Black: The Series (1997–2001), Carl Stargher in The Cell (2000), New York City Police Detective Robert Goren in Law & Order: Criminal Intent (2001–11), and Victor "Vic" Hoskins in Jurassic World (2015).
-Since 2015, he has portrayed Wilson Fisk / Kingpin in the Marvel Cinematic Universe.
+Since 2015, he has portrayed Wilson Fisk / Kingpin in the Marvel Cinematic Universe, including in the television series Daredevil (2015–2018) and Daredevil: Born Again (2025–present).

 Early life

 D'Onofrio was born in Brooklyn, New York.
 He is of Italian descent, with ancestors from Naples.
 His paternal grandfather was an upholsterer and his maternal grandparents opened the first Italian restaurant in Hawaii.
 His parents Gennaro "Gene" Joseph D'Onofrio and Phyllis Ann Minicola met and married while Gennaro was stationed in Hawaii with the U.S. Air Force.
 Gennaro was trained as an interior decorator but spent most of his spare time in amateur theater.
-Vincent is the youngest of three siblings.
-His older siblings are Antoinette (born 1956) and Elizabeth (born 1957), an actress and drama coach residing in Fort Myers Beach, Florida.
+Vincent is the youngest of three siblings and the only son.
+His older sisters are Antoinette (born 1956) and Elizabeth (born 1957), an actress and drama coach residing in Fort Myers Beach, Florida.
 He was raised in Hawaii and Colorado during his early years.

-D'Onofrio's parents divorced when he was young; his mother later married George Meyer.
-He became stepbrother to Guy and Connie, Meyer's children from a previous marriage.
+D'Onofrio's parents divorced when he was young; his mother later married George Meyer, making Vincent a stepbrother to Guy and Connie, Meyer's children from a previous marriage.
 The family relocated to the Hialeah, Florida area.
 D'Onofrio has described himself as a shy boy who spent "a lot of time in my room, staying in my head".
 He later became interested in magic and sleight of hand, learning from Cuban entertainers who owned a small magic shop.

 In his teens, he worked backstage in set building and sound production at a number of community theaters run by his father.
 He graduated from Hialeah-Miami Lakes Senior High School.